 The Norns – Shapers Of Destiny Who Recorded Days In Person’s Life In Norse Mythology

-A. Sutherland - AncientPages.com - In Old Norse mythology, the Norns were known as 'Shapers of Destiny'.
+A. Sutherland - AncientPages.com - In Old Norse mythology, the Norns were 'Shapers of Destiny.'
 These goddesses ruled the fates of people and determined individuals' destinies and lifespans.
-The Norns were the equivalent of the Greek Moirai ('the Fates), responsible for destiny and personification of a single, unavoidable fate.

 The Norns Urðr, Verðandi, and Skuld under the world oak Yggdrasil.
 Illustration, 1882 by Ludwig Burger via Wikipedia

-Three principal and very powerful Norns lived in the mysterious well of Urd ('fate'), which had its location beneath one of the roots of the giant ash tree - Yggdrasill (World Tree"), which formed a column linking the realms of the gods, humankind, the giants and the dead.
+Three principal and very powerful Norns lived in the mysterious well of Urd ('fate'), which had its location beneath one of the roots of the giant ash tree - Yggdrasil (World Tree"), which formed a column linking the realms of the gods, humankind, the giants and the dead.

 Urd was responsible for the past.
 She was considered benevolent and blessed people and identified with the arriving moon.
-Verdandi was responsible for the present and identified with the full lunar moon.
-Verdandi was also considered a benevolent goddess.
-Skuld, on the other hand, was responsible for the future.

 Guldnyckeln by John Bauer (1882–1918).
 Credit: Public Domain